Carbon Net Zero And Its Vital Role to Climate Security

 The Clean Energy Transition: A Pivotal Component

 Renewable energy sources will be pivotal.
-Shifting from fossil fuels to solar, wind, geothermal, and hydro sources is essential in decoupling economic growth from carbon-intensive energy.
-Support for more nuclear capacity is also considered essential by many.
+Shifting from fossil fuels to solar, wind, geothermal, and hydro sources are essential in decoupling economic growth from carbon-intensive energy.
+Support for more nuclear capacity, as well as expansion of hydrogen energy use, is also considered essential by many.

 Meanwhile, battery storage expansion will enable the more erratic renewable sources to provide dependable supplies.
 Transitioning to this approach not only reduces emissions towards Net Zero, but also fosters a more sustainable and resilient energy infrastructure.